 Top Questions (Quick Links)

-What we like to explain to our customers is that most items on our site (with the exception of model/brand specific parts that denote which bikes they fit) are meant to be universal in nature and can technically be installed on any motorcycle.
-In many cases, the parts were designed with 60's, 70, and 80's bikes in mind and tend to favor installation on that year range.
-It really is only a question of the time it takes to make that item fit your specific bike and your skill sets as it pertains to fabrication.
+What we like to explain to our customers is that most items on our site (with the exception of model/brand specific parts) are meant to be universal in nature and can technically be installed on any motorcycle.
+In many cases, the parts were designed with 60's, 70, and 80's bikes in mind and tend to favor installation in that year range.
+It is simply a question of the time it takes to make that item fit your specific bike, and your personal skill sets as it pertains to fabrication.

 That said, the next thing that we tell our customers is to NEVER compromise your vision due to ease of installation.
 In the end, you're short changing yourself and the bike you’re building.
-If you can't make something work there's nothing wrong with asking for help or even paying for it from a professional, but trust us, you'll be that much more proud of and happier to ride your vintage speed machine if you at least gave it a try on your own.
+If you can't make something work there's nothing wrong with asking for help or even paying for it from a professional.
+Nevertheless, you'll be that much prouder and happier to ride your vintage speed machine if you at least gave it a try on your own.
 Never be afraid to fail, and in the end, don't ever forget, it's just a pile of metal and fiberglass.
 There's nothing you can do that can't be undone by someone else at a later date to help get you out of a bind.
-Unless, of course, if you're building a replica of the Purple Rain bike...that's just a lost cause and you're on your own, bub.
+Unless, of course, if you're building a replica of the Purple Rain bike...that's a lost cause and you're on your own, bub.

 What are you guys trying to tell me here?
 That you don't want to help me?

 No, not at all.
 We're simply sharing with you the way that we learned and the things that helped shape our skill-sets.
-It's like the age-old adage of "teach a man to fish..."
+It's like the age-old adage of, "teach a man to fish..."
 You know the one.
-While we're perfectly capable to point out a Dunstall tank, black grips, bar-end mirrors and all the other bits and pieces it takes to build a custom garage built bike, we feel obligated to The Gods of Speed to help keep the "custom" part alive and well.
+While we're perfectly capable of pointing out a Dunstall tank, black grips, bar-end mirrors and all the other bits and pieces it takes to build a custom garage built bike, we feel obligated to the Gods of Speed to help keep the "custom" part alive and well.
 In the end, your bike should be a reflection of what you want to see and ride, not ours.
 You dig?

-Now, to help with that whole process, we've gone and invested thousands of hours and kegs of Miller High Life into building the single most user-friendly and informative website in the industry for finding parts for your specific make and model of bike.
-If you've got a commonly produced bike like a Honda CB450 or an XS650 you'll find it very easy to find everything you need.
-Simply select "Bike Parts" from the top of our website, then select your manufacturer brand and from there, hover over the different categories we've created.
+Now, to help with that whole process, we've gone and invested thousands of hours and kegs of Miller High Life into building the single most user-friendly and informative website in the industry.
+Of course, if you are in need of pistons for an Ariel Square Four, then we commend you; however, you will need to find a custom machine shop and light a few candles at church.
+For most everyone else, we should have what you need.
+In fact, if you've got a commonly produced bike like a Honda CB450 or an XS650, you'll find it very easy to find everything you need.
+Simply select "Bike Parts" from the top of our website, then select your manufacturer brand, and from there hover over the different categories we've created.
 Take a look at the screen shot below to see what we're talking about.
 Easy breezy!

 Combining and Adding Items to your Order - In some cases orders can be combined and items can be added to an existing order.
 However we do not capture credit card numbers or any payment info from the original orders.
 So it's much simpler if you place a new order, then call us or email us with the new order number and ask us to combine it with the other original order.
 If there is any overage in shipping we will then credit it back to the second order.